 Other options for your wedding outfits can be to have something vintage and ethical that often hasn’t been made in any cheap manufacturing process.

 Just like you might be looking for the perfect vegan caterers or cake designers, having a truly vegan wedding means finding the right team of people who will help you create the wedding day you dream of and understand your choices.
 There are incredible suppliers and venues out there that can help you.
 From photographers to hair and makeup artists and celebrants.
 Finding people who share your lifestyle can make a huge difference.
 They might even have recommendations of people they have worked with or found that can also help you.
 Start searching for people and start up conversations.
 This is such a great thing to do when finding suppliers of any kind so definitely a tip for all types of weddings too.

 This is just like the above points.
 Finding a hair and makeup artist who works solely with vegan and ethical products is one really important task to do.
 We all know that unfortunately, not all makeup and hair care brands work ethically and many still do test on animals and have ingredients that are not vegan or cruelty-free.

 If you want to do your own hair and make and aren’t already clued up on what brands are best then do some research into different cosmetic brands and find out what works best for you.
-Products should be clearly labeled and cruel free and vegan brands will want to shout about this and be proud of it so check out websites and packaging to double check.
+Products should be clearly labelled and cruelty free and vegan brands will want to shout about this and be proud of it so check out websites and packaging to double-check.

 Vegan Wedding Jewellery